Metro North Transmission Project

 - Our current transmission system is near its limit and without these improvements the network faces reduced service reliability.
 Under certain conditions this reduced reliability could mean outages for the equivalent of 30,000 homes and businesses and service interruption for the equivalent of 90,000 homes and businesses.

-Consultation begin in Summer 2013, with the leading alternative identified in October 2016.
-The project is estimated to be complete and in-service as early as 2022.
+Consultation began in Summer 2013, with the leading alternative identified in October 2016.

 |Initial & additional studies, and select alternative